RonitJariwala/ML-Projects/F1 Predictions/README.md

 The F1nalyze project showcased the potential of machine learning in predicting complex outcomes in sports analytics.
 We look forward to further refining our models and exploring additional features and techniques to improve prediction accuracy in future endeavors.

-## Access the Project on Google Colab

-To interact with the code, visit the [Google Colab Notebook](https://colab.research.google.com/drive/16dQWIdir3W_m-Wpw0i0w-ioV8ADJCcD9?usp=sharing).

----

-## License

-This project is licensed under the MIT License.